SeldonIO/seldon-core/docs/crd/readme.md

 ```

 The predictive unit graph is a tree.
 Each node is of a particular type with the leaf nodes being models.
-If not implementation is specified then a microservice is assumed and you must define a matching named container within the componentSpec above.
+If the implementation is not specified then a microservice is assumed and you must define a matching named container within the componentSpec above.
 Each type of PredictiveUnit has a standard set of methods it is expected to manage, see [here](../reference/seldon-deployment.md).
-T

 For each node in the graph:

  * A unique name.
 If the node describes a mircoservice then it must match a named container with the componentSpec
  * The children nodes.
  * The type of the predictive unit : MODEL, ROUTER, COMBINER etc
  * The implementation.
-This can be left blank if it will be a microserice as this is the default otherwise choose from the avilable apropriate implementions.
+This can be left blank if it will be a microserice as this is the default otherwise choose from the avilable appropriate implementions provided internally.
+ * Methods.
+This can be left blank if you wish to follow the standard methods for your PredictiveNode type : see [here](../reference/seldon-deployment.md).
+ * Endpoint.
+In here you should minimally if this a microservice specify whether the PredictiveUnit will use REST or gRPC.
+Ports will be defined automatically if not specified.
+ * Parameters.
+Specify any parameters you wish to pass to the PredictiveUnit.
+These will be passed as added environment variables as a JSON list of key:value pairs with the name PREDICTIVE_UNIT_PARAMETERS.

 ```proto